 Associate Vice President for Economic Development

-Scott Ford is the associated vice president for economic development at the University of Notre Dame.
+Scott Ford is the associate vice president for economic development at the University of Notre Dame.
 Prior to joining the University in March 2018, Ford served in leadership roles as the executive vice president with Bradley Company, and from 2012 to 2016, as the executive director of community investment for the City of South Bend.

 In his time with Mayor Pete Buttigieg's Administration, Ford implemented a strategic restructuring of the City's approach to economic development that yielded nearly 2,600 new announced jobs and $440 million in new private investment to the City.
 Harvard University's Kennedy School of Government recognized his work as one of the "Bright Ideas in Government" in 2014.
 Ford was also responsible for the strategic design, direction and funding of several placemaking initiatives including the Smart Streets initiative that the US Department of Transportation recognized in 2016 with the Secretary's Awards for Overall Success in the USDOT Mayors' Challenge.